iVis-at-Bilkent/sbgnviz.js/README.md

 SBGNViz is a web based library developed to visualize pathway models represented by process description (PD) and activity flow (AF) languages of [SBGN](http://sbgn.org) or in [simple interaction format (SIF)](https://www.pathwaycommons.org/pc/sif_interaction_rules.do).
 It accepts the pathway models represented in [SBGN-ML](https://github.com/sbgn/sbgn/wiki/LibSBGN) format as well as import facilities from various formats from SIF to SBML to CellDesigner.
+The library also supports overlay of experiment data on maps.

 ## Software